Cjmpanda/GUI-project-revised/README.md

 Connor Moy: GUI designer and Core programmer

-We downloaded Pillow to make the program opperate
 How to install our game:
 1. Download our python file
 2. Download all the png images of cards we have